trustedanalytics/atk/doc/source/ad_scoring_engine.rst

 .. _ad_scoring_engine:
 Scoring Engine
 ==============
-The Scoring Engine is a simple REST server capable of loading models published by ATK.
+The Scoring Engine is a simple REST server capable of loading trained models published by ATK.
-This section covers deployment and running the scoring engine.
+This section covers deployment and running the scoring engine in TAP environment.

 Create a Scoring Engine Instance